oracle-livelabs/oci-migration/ecc-hol/query/start-stop-ecc/start-stop-ecc.md

 ### Introduction

-This lab walks you through the steps to start and stop Oracle Enterprise Command Center Framework
+This lab walks you through the steps needed to start and stop Oracle Enterprise Command Center Framework.

 Estimated Time: 5 minutes